Taking a closer look at the landscape for financial markets, and what this means for our investment strategies

 - Economic downturn has been a long time coming, but we anticipate that this is on the cards for late 2023 or early 2024

 - US employment markets remain extremely strong, but there are early signs of change, which the US central bank will be watching very closely

 - Stock market prices are yet to signal an impending economic slowdown, but we believe this must change as the year progresses

 - We continue to see better relative value in bond markets versus stock markets

-- We have further adjusted the mix of assets held in our investment strategies, creating more defensiveness
+- We maintain the defensive mix of assets held in your investment strategies

-Below, we have highlighted some of the key convictions currently at work in our strategies.
+Below, we have highlighted some of the key convictions currently at work in our investment strategies.